-Table 5.
-Mean percentage of time coded for participant behaviours, comparing types of group
+Table 5: Mean percentage of time coded for participant behaviours, comparing types of group HERE groups.

-There were also some evident differences amongst the facilitators, in relation to how they used their time.
-Table 6 suggests, for example, that facilitators for the intergenerational sing-ing/instrumental group spent more time asking questions than those who facilitated other groups.
 The choir facilitators seemed to provide the most feedback, of both the attributional and non-attributional types.
 There was very little use of modelling in the intergenerational group.
 While the creative workshop facilitators did use modelling fairly extensively, they made less use of other forms of scaffolding such as singing and playing along, accompanying and conducting, compared with the instrumental ensembles and choirs.
 The facilitator of the music appreciation group made some use of scaffolding and modelling, particularly when the group was exploring some world music instruments that had been brought in for the session.
 However, as might be expected due to the nature of the group, there was less active practical work on the part of the facilitators or the participants, in comparison with the other groups.